 The CSRD owns and operates a variety of indoor and outdoor recreation and public facilities.
 The CSRD is committed to adapting its community services protocols and processes to align with BC’s Restart Plan and the Provincial Health Officer guidelines and directives.

-The CSRD Board responded to the direction from our public health officials to close recreation facilities due to the COVID-19 pandemic.
-The CSRD is now responding to the provincial phase 3 announcement and will be cautiously reopening our recreation and community facilities, with the health and safety of staff and the community being the priority.
+The CSRD Board responds to the direction from our public health officials regarding closures or restrictions on recreation facilities due to the COVID-19 pandemic.
+The CSRD will be operating our recreation and community facilities with the health and safety of staff and the community being the priority.
+Please be advised that facility closures may occur on short notice, given changing conditions of virus spread.
 The BCRPA Guideline for Restarting Recreation provides the CSRD with a framework to apply to the provision of recreation services during the pandemic.

 As part of the permit or rental agreement process, user groups are required to submit a COVID-19 Safety Plan.
 User groups are also required to review the owner and operator COVID-19 Safety Plans for the relevant facility.

 Please see the table below to access the plans:

 |CSRD Indoor Facilities COVID-19 Owner Safety Plan||Link|

 |Scotch Creek Community Hall - COVID-19 Operator Safety Plan||Link|

 |Swansea Point Community Hall - COVID-19 Operator Safety Plan||Link|

 At public hearings for development applications